-- The Department of Human Settlements is proposing the establishment of a central housing database, instead of the existing provincial databases.
+- The Department of Human Settlements deals with both central housing databases and provincial databases.

 On the informal side of the spectrum, many countries are grappling with the challenges of encompassing the full range of land tenure rights.
 For example:

 - African countries have to creatively address the recording of flexible and overlapping tenure.